Abnormal Uterine Bleeding/Irregular Periods

 Does Abnormal Uterine Bleeding Require Surgery?

-Not always.
-Abnormal uterine bleeding is only the symptom.
+Surgery is not always required for patients experiencing abnormal uterine bleeding.
 In order to resolve it, it is important to address the underlying cause.
-When irregular periods are due to hormones, which is often the case, a birth control pill prescription or other hormone therapy may be necessary to establish routine ovulation and inhibit the excessive growth of the endometrial tissue.
-But if the irregularity is related to hormone replacement therapy, dosing may be modified.
+When irregular periods are due to hormones, which is often the case, a birth control pill prescription or other hormone therapy may be necessary.
+This will establish routine ovulation and inhibit the excessive growth of the endometrial tissue.
+Additionally, if the irregularity is related to hormone replacement therapy, dosing may be modified.
 Abnormal bleeding related to a primary health condition, such as thyroid dysfunction, may resolve with appropriate thyroid treatment.

 - Endometrial ablation.
 By destroying the uterine lining, this procedure may greatly reduce or completely stop abnormal bleeding.
 Endometrial ablation is typically only for severe abnormalities due to the fact that the patient cannot become pregnant in the future.
 Pregnancy is possible, but with a risk for serious complications.
 A reliable method of birth control is necessary until menopause.